Dr-Chaos/DetectOsAndExecuteCommands/readme.md

 # Presentation
-An easy to use library for detect Operating System and execute system command.
-Write un .NET Standard 2.0
+A NuGet package for detect Operating System and execute system command Write on.NET Standard 2.0

 # How to install